My Foreign Flings: A Tale of Two Latin Men

 While living in Peru, I befriended the young Peruvian owner of a local cafe.
 He was a charmer and after a week of friendly chats, he invited me to come back to the cafe for dinner because he wanted to cook for me (after my teasing him that he could not cook).
 It was a good evening and he walked me back to where I was staying.
 My local friends knew him as very charismatic yet someone with a “sweet heart” as they put it.
 We saw more and more of each other and met up in the cafe and around town over the coming days.

 In Ecuador, I was out at a club with friends when I was asked to dance by an Ecuadorean.
 He was quite forward but his salsa abilities made me overlook such tendencies.
 He asked for my number and I complied.
-He texted me a few days later and invited me to a club owned by his friend, but because it was on a Sunday, it was technically closed, so it would only be him and his friend.
+In fact, he texted me a few days later and invited me to a club owned by his friend, but because it was on a Sunday, it was technically closed, so it would only be him and his friend.
 I went to said club, bringing some friends along, and once again he was almost aggressively forward.

 So this was obvious, right?
 I had a month-long fling with the Peruvian guy and loved every minute of it.
 After a less-than-two-week fling with the Ecuadorean guy, who became more and more forward, especially on social media, I blocked him and never returned a call or saw him again.
 The big difference in how I acted in the fling with the Ecuadorean man versus the Peruvian man was this: I did not trust my instincts.